Most of the students are confusing to understand the key differences between orbit and orbital.

 Maximum number of electrons can be accommodated in an orbit is 2n².

-Shape of an orbit is circular.
+According to Neis Bohr, Shape of an orbit is circular.

 position and velocity of an electron can be found precisely at any instant.